 I wasn't lyin'!
 SORRY THIS IS SO LONG! https://t.co/ozMcBCXB5Y

-This follows several creators complaining about YouTube’s demonetisation practices throughout 2017, with many creators tweeting that their videos have been unfairly considered unsuitable for advertisers:
+A number of creators have complained about YouTube’s demonetisation practices this year, with many tweeting that their videos have been unfairly considered unsuitable for advertisers:

 Tell me again how trans people aren't targetted by YouTube.